 In This Review

-- 3Running costs - currently readingThe Subaru Forester e-Boxer hybrid's five-year warranty and reputation for reliability are big incentives, but company-car and other tax costs are high
+- 3Running costs & insurance - currently readingThe Subaru Forester hybrid's reputation for reliability are big plus points, but company-car and other tax costs are high

 - 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester hybrid is king of this class